codersforcauses/practical_software_engineering_practices_Winter_2023/README.md

 gh repo clone codersforcauses/practical_software_engineering_practices
 ```

+2. Pick an issue on the [Issues page](https://github.com/codersforcauses/practical_software_engineering_practices/issues) and assign yourself to it.

-2. Create a new branch for your group by running (please create branch with your name:
+3. Create a new branch for your group by running (please create branch with your name:

 ```
 git branch <name of branch>
 ```

-3. To view all branches available (not on github), Run:
+4. To view all branches available (not on github), Run:

 ```
 git branch